jondeuce/DECAES.jl/docs/src/cli.md

 ## Legacy options

-During the MATLAB port to Julia, some algorithms were replaced with mathematically identical but computationally faster algorithms which may cause small differences in output parameter maps, and some default options were changed.
+During the MATLAB port to Julia, some algorithms were replaced with mathematically identical but computationally more efficient algorithms which may cause small differences in output parameter maps, and some default options were changed.

 For example, the flip angle optimization procedure requires finding the root of a cubic spline.
 In MATLAB this was performed by evaluating the spline on a very fine mesh and choosing the value nearest zero.
-During profiling it was found that this was a time consuming operation, and therefore in Julia this was replaced by a numerical rootfinding method from [Optim.jl](https://julianlsolvers.github.io/Optim.jl/stable/#user/minimization/#minimizing-a-univariate-function-on-a-bounded-interval).
+During profiling it was found that this was a time consuming operation, and therefore in Julia this was replaced by an efficient rootfinding method.

 The differences due to algorithmic changes like the one above are quite small.
 For example, most tests will pass when using a relative tolerance of ``10^{-3}``, and almost all tests pass with a relative tolerance of ``10^{-2}``.